ISEN-Cyber/Livefox/version_VM/README.md

 # Version with Virtual Machine

 ---

-This version was made because of covid-19 but does not correspond to the final version
+<span style="color:red">This version was made because of covid-19 but does not correspond to the final version</span>

 ---

 ### Setup Local VMs K8s Cluster Multi-masters